Quaqqer/nekontrol/README.md

-# nekontrol - A kattis solution tester
+# nekontrol - Control your kattis solutions

-This is a simple program that aims to compile, run and test kattis problems against local and sample input and output.
+This is a simple program that compiles, runs and tests your kattis solutions against local and sample input and output.

 ## Demo